-- (c) When a proposed project requires more than one permit [or approval or both listed in subsection (a), the applicant may apply for some or all such approvals concurrently.
-The review period for concurrent applications shall be based on the permit or approval with the longest review period.], the longest review period of section 15-23-22(a) shall apply for determining the deemed approved date.
-If one approval is required before proceeding with another approval, then the review periods will be added to one another; and - (d) Application filing procedures and preparation guidelines may be provided to assist applicants.
-[Eff 1/13/00; comp 2/2/02; comp 12/9/02; am and comp 11/3/05] (Auth: HRS §\$206E-4, 206E-5, 206E-7) - §15-23-23 Approval Validity Period. (a) Rules clearance and zoning clearance approvals shall have an effective approval period of one year. - (b) Improvement permits, development permits, conditional use permits and variance approvals shall have an effective approval period of two years, unless extended under these rules. - (c) Master plan permits shall have an effective approval of ten years, unless extended pursuant to section 15-23-83(g). - (d) Prior to expiration and upon submittal of a written request and payment of the applicable filing fee, an improvement permit may be extended by the executive director for a period of up to one year.
+- (b) The review period shall commence upon [submission of a complete application.
+In the event that no decision is rendered on the application within ten days of the submission of a complete application, the applicant shall be notified of the date for automatic approval;] issuance of a certificate of completeness, as pursuant to section 15-23-10.1. - (c) When a proposed project requires more than one permit [or approval or both listed in subsection (a), the applicant may apply for some or all such approvals concurrently.
+The review period for concurrent applications shall be based on the permit or approval with the longest review period.], the longest review period of the durations shown in the table following section 15-23-22(a) shall apply for determining the deemed approved date.
+If one approval

+- is required before proceeding with another approval, then the review periods will be added to one another. - (d) Application filing procedures and preparation guidelines may be provided to assist applicants.
+[Eff 1/13/00; comp 2/2/02; comp 12/9/02; am and comp 11/3/05; am and comp [] (Auth: HRS §§91-13.5, 206E-4, 206E-5, 206E-7) (Imp: HRS §§91-13.5, 206E-4, 206E-5, 206E-7) - §15-23-23 Approval validity period. (a) Rules clearance, renovation permits, and zoning clearance approvals shall have an effective approval period of one year. - (b) Improvement permits, development permits, conditional use permits, and variance approvals shall have an effective approval period of two years, unless extended under these rules. - (d) Prior to expiration and upon submittal of a written request and payment of the applicable filing fee, an improvement permit may be extended by the executive director for a period of up to one year.